 Wedding Day First Looks

-There is one issue I see a lot of couples struggle with when planning out their wedding day.
+As a Minneapolis wedding photographer, there is one issue I see a lot of couples struggle with when planning out their wedding day.
 Should they do a First Look, or should they wait to see each other when they first walk down the aisle?
-As a wedding photographer, I have worked with couples in both scenarios.
+I have worked with couples in both scenarios.
 While both ways can work well, there are a few distinct advantages to going with a First Look prior to your wedding ceremony.

 How Does it Work?